The Great Sage, Heaven's Equal: Background

 Sun Wukong first appeared in the 16th-century Chinese classical novel Journey to the West by Wu Cheng-en.
 In the novel he is also referred to as "Great Sage, Heaven's Equal" and "Handsome Monkey King".
 Wu's character was well-received, to the point that some regarded him as a real god.
 During Pu's time, actual and genuine Sun Wukong shrines were already in existence or emerging, as part of "(t)he cult of this divine monkey".
 In a larger phenomenon, works of fiction contributed to the public's perception of or belief in deities.
-Hence, Shahar and Weller, in their 1996 work Unruly Gods, opine that Pu Songling was criticising people's worship of a fictitious character.
+Hence, Meir Shahar, in his 1996 chapter on "Vernacular Fiction and the Transmission of Gods' Cults in Late Imperial China", opines that Pu Songling was criticising people's worship of a fictitious character.
 The translation of the story, titled "The Great Sage, Heaven's Equal" by Sidney L. Sondergard, was released in 2014.

 The Martin Bodmer Foundation Library houses a 19th-century Liaozhai manuscript, silk-printed and bound leporello-style, that contains three tales including "The Bookworm", "The Great Sage, Heaven's Equal", and "The Frog God".